 Information Points

-Information Points are located near reception at both Glenside and Gloucester campuses and can support students with many issues including applying for extenuating circumstances, advice about fees, university regulations and providing replacement student ID cards.
+Information Points are located near reception at both Glenside and Gloucester campuses and can support students with many issues. including academic university regulations and procedures, advice about fees, university regulations and providing replacement student ID cards and uniforms.